Jon Stewart lashes out at Congress over 9/11 victims fund

 “The plain fact is that we are expending the available funds more quickly than assumed, and there are many more claims than anticipated,” said Rupa Bhattacharyya, the fund’s special master.
 A total of 835 awards have been reduced as of May 31, she said.

+“Your indifference is costing these men and women their most valuable commodity: time,” he told lawmakers.
+“It’s one thing they’re running out of.”

+Firefighters, police and other first responders “did their jobs with courage, grace, tenacity and humility,” Stewart added.
+“Eighteen years later, do yours.”

-House Judiciary Chairman Rep. Jerrold Nadler, a New York Democrat whose district includes the World Trade Center site, said a 70-percent cut — or any cut — in compensation to victims of 9/11 “is simply intolerable, and Congress must not allow it.”
+House Judiciary Chairman Jerrold Nadler, a New York Democrat whose district includes the World Trade Center site, said a 70% cut — or any cut — in compensation to victims of 9/11 “is simply intolerable, and Congress must not allow it.”

 Just as Americans “stood together as a nation in the days following September 11, 2001, and just as we stood together in 2010 and 2015 to authorize and fund these vital programs, we must now join forces one more time to ensure that the heroes of 9/11 are not abandoned when they need us most,” Nadler said.